Blue Orchid.

 Questions we get before the scoping call

 The free call gives you a verbal read in 30 minutes.
-The audit is a written deliverable backed by team interviews, data review, and integration-level detail.
+The audit is a written deliverable (audit report plus a 30-day implementation roadmap), backed by team interviews, data review, vendor scoring, security posture, and an ROI model.
 Use the free call to check fit.
 Use the audit when you are ready to act on something you can circulate internally.

 How long does the audit take?